preprio/nodejs-sdk/README.md

   .fetch() // Fetch the collections
 ```

+To help you querying our API we've added multiple examples to our [REST Reference](https://prepr.dev/docs/rest/v1/introduction).

 ## Usage GraphQL API

 To perform API requests you can make use of our fluent builder, this is how it looks like